 (How much time to add for frozen food?
 For small pieces such as fish, chicken breasts and steaks, you can safely add 20-30 minutes after the water bath comes up to temperature.
 For larger and thicker pieces, add 60 minutes.
 Remember, you can't overcook anything, so err on the side of too much time rather than too little.)

-Sous vide has revolutionized my meal prepping.
-By being able to thaw meat fairly quickly (and completely hands off), I've felt less pressure to have meals planned ahead of time.
-The decrease in my stress level is considerable. sous vide: passing fad or here to stay?
+Sous vide can revolutionize your meal prepping.
+By being able to thaw meat fairly quickly (and completely hands off), you'll feel less pressure to have meals planned ahead of time.
+The decrease in your stress level can be huge.

-Yes, you can use the microwave, and sure it's faster.
+Yes, you can use the microwave.
 But what a pain!
 With sous vide, there's no checking, rotating, or monitoring required.
 More importantly, there's no chance of getting "hot spots" where the meat partially cooks.
 You just pop it in the water bath, and it's thawed in less than an hour.
 Go do other things while your immersion circulator does all the work.